-Rental prices in New Jersey rose ~ 5% in 2017, averaging nearly $1,500 per unit.
-Current vacancy rates in New Jersey rose to 2.7% with the in northern and southern NY and Philadelphia at 4+%.
+Rental prices in New Jersey rose nearly 5% in 2018, averaging just over $1,600 per unit.
+Current vacancy rates in New Jersey have fallen to 2.7% in central NJ.

 The drop in New Jersey’s homeownership contributes to rental demand.
 A 12+ year trend shows a decrease from 71% to 66%.
 This 7% decrease compared to an 8% national decrease contributes to the slower recovery of home prices in the state and adds over 20,000+ additional renters in our state.
-However, the 71% level was a result of the loose lending standards of the early 2000’s and is actually at a good level.
+However, the 71% level resulted from the loose lending standards of the early 2000s and is actually at a good level.
 Households with no children stand at 65%, reflecting the decline in our school population.

-One article states that the average homeowner has a net wealth of over $230K while the same for a renter is only around $5K.
-It also offers a stable place to live, an evident hedge against inflation and way to build wealth (a strong argument for home ownership).
+One article states that the average homeowner who is 65+ has an average net wealth of over $318K, while the same for a renter is only just under $8K.
+It also offers a stable place to live, an evident hedge against inflation, and a way to build wealth (a strong argument for homeownership).

-However, the number of renters has increased by 7% over the past 25 years with the less educated leading the way.
-And, we are now seeing more educated millennials moving east into higher rent and cost of living areas that eat into to their discretionary income (including savings).
-Makes one wonder where this all is heading…
+However, the number of renters has increased by 7% over the past 25 years, with the less educated leading the way.
+And, we are now seeing more educated millennials moving east into higher rent and cost of living areas that eat into their discretionary income (including savings).
+It makes one wonder where this all is heading.

 New Jersey Foreclosures:

-New Jersey continues to face high foreclosure rate filings.
+New Jersey continues to face falling foreclosure rate filings dropped to 2.1%.
 Other states have begun to, or already have recovered.
 In a tight real estate market, these foreclosures sell at a small discount.

-Note: Figures vary by local market, especially those walloped by Hurricane Sandy three years ago and rural and urban areas.
-We rank #3 in the country at 2.8%, led by FL with 4.3% (mostly hurricane-related) LA with 2.4%, ME with 2.1% and trailed by FL, DE, MD, PA, and AL. The national baseline number sits at ~ 1.7%.
+Note: Figures vary by the local market, especially those walloped by Hurricane Sandy three years ago and rural and urban areas.
+We rank #5 in the country with 2.1%, led by NY with 2.8%, MS with 2.6% (mostly hurricane-related) LA with 2.4%, ME with 2.1% and trailed by FL, DE, MD, PA, and AL. The national baseline number sits at a little under 1.3%.

 Real Estate Market Recap

-- 2017 was the seventh straight year of 2 million + job gains.
+- Nationally, 2018 was the eighth straight year of 2 million + job gains.

-- The best paying and most attractive jobs are in NYC attracting the millennials in that direction (although this trend is diminishing).
+- The best paying and most attractive jobs are in NYC, pulling many of our millennials in that direction (although this trend is diminishing).

-- And, house prices are rising 6+% in the popular housing price points further exasperating the situation (although this appreciation now appears to be slowing).
+- And, house prices have risen around 3+% in the more popular housing price points and areas further exasperating the situation (although this appreciation now appears to be slowing).

-- Baby boomers who were choosing to “stay put’ and update rather than “move up” to their dream house as it is no longer considered a sound investment (and a lot of times is simply not available) which is causing most of the housing shortage are now finding available inventory.
+- Baby boomers who were choosing to “stay put’ and update rather than “move up” to their dream house as it is no longer considered a sound investment (and a lot of times inventory is not available) which is causing most of the housing shortage are now finding available inventory.
 This situation has loosened up as many new listings have come on the market over the past few months.

-- And there is no entry level construction going on in our area.
-Just larger homes and new rentals (only 50% of what it was in 2005).
+- And there is still little entry-level construction going on in our area, just larger homes and new rentals (only 50% of what it was in 2005).

-- As a result of the previous two points, we are experiencing the current housing inventory shortage (as stated earlier, the shelves are empty in our starter housing price points).
+- As a result of the previous two points, we are experiencing the current housing inventory shortage (the shelves are empty in our starter housing price points).

-- Also, there is confidence that the new tax and jobs act will further stimulate the economy with more jobs as the economy remains robust.
+- There is continued confidence that the new tax and jobs act will further stimulate the economy with more jobs as the economy remains robust.

 Changes in lifestyle:

-- Average age at marriage is now in the mid to late 30’s (up seven years from just a decade ago).
+- The average age at marriage is now in the mid to late ’30s (up seven years from just a decade ago).

 - Families usually have only one to two children due to costs and the ability to choose.

-- As a result of the job situation, buyers are gravitating to areas within 15 miles of NYC with good mass transportation systems.
+- As a result of job opportunities, buyers are gravitating to areas within 15 miles of NYC with good mass transportation systems.

-- Builders have been thinking 4 BR center hall colonials on 1+ acre in the country (based mostly on local building codes).
+- Builders have been thinking larger 4 BR center hall colonials on 1+ acre in the country (based mostly on local building codes).

-- Buyers are thinking luxury hi-rise close to mass transportation and work (truly a mismatch).
+- Buyers are thinking of smaller luxury hi-rise close to mass transportation and work in the east (truly a mismatch).

-- We are starting to see some warnings of an economic slowdown starting in late 2020 as the fed raises interest rates to curb inflation.
+- And, we see some warnings of an economic slowdown starting in late 2020 and beyond.

-- The effect on housing will probably be limited to curtailing the growth in appreciation and no loss in value.
+- The effect on housing is seen to be limited to curtailing the growth of price appreciation and not in any loss in value.

-- Consumer confidence remains extremely high nation-wide based on the job and stock market increases.
+- Consumer confidence remains high nation-wide based on the job and stock market increases.

 - This confidence is reflected in buyer traffic being up at open houses.
-However, with lack of inventory in our lower price points, there are fewer houses for sale.
+However, with a lack of inventory in our lower price points, there are fewer houses for sale.

 - Affordability will never be in this good of shape as interest and price increases start to eat into what you can afford.

-- Millennials make up 24% of our current homeowners with much more room for expansion at the lower end of the market when adequate inventory supply materializes.
+- Millennials make up about 35% of our current homeowners with much more room for expansion at the lower end of the market when adequate inventory supply materializes.

-- Central New Jersey’s trend for 2016 and early 2017 showed a surge in home sales but price increases only in houses clustered in < $500,000 market where the first-time buyers and Millennials are focused.
+- Central New Jersey’s trend in early 2019 shows an increase in home sales, but price increases only in houses clustered in < $400,000 market where the first-time buyers and Millennials are focused.

-- Analysts five-year forecast indicates slow and steady price growth at an annual average of 2 to 4% (depending on location and price point).
+- Analysts five-year forecast indicates slow but steady price growth (but at reduced rates) at an annual average of 2 to 4% (depending on location and price point).
 This price growth will remain higher in the under $400K market.
 And, little depreciation in pricing is being forecasted except in the higher-end inventory.

-- There is an acute shortage of inventory in both Hunterdon and Somerset County.
-In our more popular price points and locations, this holds back sales.
-In general, we have only about 50% of the inventory that we had in 2011 but are selling current inventory at faster rates.
+- There is an acute shortage of inventory in both Hunterdon and Somerset County in our more popular price points and locations holding back even more sales.
+In general, we have only about 65% of the inventory that we had in 2011 but are selling current inventory at faster rates.

-- It is simple; we could sell more houses if we had more inventory on hand, And, as we have started to see inventory increase over the past two months.
-As a result, 2019 can be a boom for resales.
+- It is simple; we could sell more houses if we had more inventory on hand, And, as we have started to see small inventory increases over the past six months, 2019 can be a boom for resales.

 - Mortgage delinquency is normalizing.

-- The economy will continue to prosper with no recession currently in sight for the next 24 + months.
-And, there most likely will be only an impact on the rate of price appreciation if this happens.
+- The economy will continue to prosper with no recession currently in sight for the next 18 months.
+And, there most likely will be only a slowdown impact on the rate of price appreciation if this happens.

-- Supply will remain tight in the more popular price points in the residential real estate.
+- While improving, supply will remain tight in the more popular price points in the residential real estate.

-- Many new jobs seem to be resulting from the Tax and Jobs act (look at the help wanted signs).
+- Many new jobs seem to be resulting from the Tax and Jobs act (just look at the help wanted signs).

-- For the first time in memory, the US is reporting 6.8+million open jobs and only 6. million unemployed.
+- For the first time in memory, the US is reporting 7.2+million open jobs and only 6. million unemployed.
 We are at full employment if you consider that 3% of unemployed is the normal level.

-- We now need to match the skills of the unemployed to the job openings to prosper further as many four year degrees currently being obtained, are not useful in the current job market.
-It may also open up the need for inward migration of workers to our the economy.
+- We now need to match the skills of the unemployed to the job openings to prosper further as many four-year degrees currently being obtained, are not useful in the current job market.
+It has also opened up the need for inward migration of workers to our the economy.
 In some areas, this is happening via people immigrating from outside of the US to areas with the skills needed to fill open positions.

-- The affordability index shows that there is room for much more sales, we need the increase in inventory.
-The most affordable time to buy is now!
+- The affordability index shows that there is room for much more sales; all we need an increase in inventory.
+The most affordable time to buy appears to be now!.

-- Some high-end fall-out could result in the residential real estate from the SALT and mortgage interest changes in the Tax and Jobs act.
+- Some high-end fall-out has resulted in the residential real estate from the SALT and mortgage interest changes in the Tax and Jobs act.

-- The commercial real estate market will flourish as a result of creating more buying demand.
+- The commercial real estate market is flourishing as a result of creating more buying demand.

 - People in their home > 10 years have very positive home equity built up, and a more significant portion of payments applies to principle.
 Increases in selling prices should eventually motivate people to make changes in their lifestyle by investing in summer homes or even start a new business with the extra equity cash.